Skip to main content

 }

-As mentioned above, there are some exceptions to this interpretation for local variables (as we'll see next) and type variables.
+As mentioned above, there are some exceptions to this interpretation for local variables and type variables.

 Local variables

-Tools that understand JSpecify annotations typically don't require @Nullable to be applied to local variables.
-They may in fact not even allow that.
-The reason is that it should be possible to infer whether a variable can be null based on the values that are assigned to the variable.
+@Nullable and @NonNull aren't applied to local variables—at least not their root types.
+(They should be applied to type arguments and array components.)
+The reason is that it is possible to infer whether a variable can be null based on the values that are assigned to the variable.
 For example:

 @NullMarked